Arizona gray squirrel: Reproduction

+Female Arizona gray squirrels undergo a day-long estrus between February and May.
+Males have external testes between winter and summer, which withdraw into the body during the rest of the year.
+Multiple males engage in a mating chase with one female, and a litter of three to four young is born in late spring to early summer.

 Arizona gray squirrels have large variations in their diet, which has led to reproduction rates that vary year by year.
 Not all females breed each year, which can be seen by a lack of placental scarring.
 The timing of Arizona gray squirrel mating correlates with the prime time for flowers, which are a high energy food source for the energetically expensive costs of mating.
 Because mating is so energetically expensive, optimal reproduction timing is very important to ensure that offspring and parent will survive.
 This timing can differ between sexes and is largely dependent on the environmental change present in their habitat, which can often be fluctuating throughout the year and from year to year.
 Differences in the parental investment and a lack of food are responsible for shifts in male and female ranges.
 The opposite sexes have ranges that overlap with each other and during good mating conditions or season these ranges will expand and overlap more.

-These squirrels have been observed in mating chases with many males chasing one female.
+Conservation

 An important conservation strategy for the survival of the Arizona gray squirrel is to protect their nesting habitat.
 This means maintaining large trees with closed canopies that allow access to resources and protection from predators.

+Interaction with humans

+Arizona gray squirrels are frequently hunted for meat across most of their range.
+It is not considered to be a significant pest species due to inhabiting areas of low human population density.